purushothbp/EventHosting/docs/data-management.md

     #### **Organization Schema**
     *File: `src/models/Organization.ts`*

     This schema holds branding and administrative information for each organization on the platform.
+It includes lists of admins and coordinators.

     ```typescript
     // src/models/Organization.ts